 To understand this, we need to speculate just a bit.
 Nathanael had been under that fig tree all alone.
 He told no one his thoughts, but God.

-Could it be that under the fig tree Nathanael was studying the scriptures about Jacob becoming Israel?
+Is it possible that under the fig tree Nathanael had been studying the scriptures about Jacob becoming Israel?

 Could it be that his prayers were filled with a desire to be more like true Israel rather than Jacob?